-The proposed development site is located on an area of rough grazing pasture, improved grassland and privately owned forestry approximately six kilometres north of Garvagh, County Londonderry.
+The proposed development site is located on an area of rough grazing pasture, improved grassland and privately owned forestry approximately six kilometres north of Garvagh off the Craigmore Road, County Londonderry.

-The proposed development consists of six wind turbines, one permanent metrological monitoring mast, associated transformers, substation, temporary site compound, site access tracks and associated cabling.
-The development has a life expectancy of 25 years, generating electricity fed back into the national grid system and sold to a third party.
+The proposed development consists of 6 wind turbines, one permanent metrological monitoring mast, associated transformers, substation, temporary site compound, site access tracks and associated cabling.
+The development has a life expectancy of 25 years, generating electricity fed back into the national grid system for subsequent sale in the All-Island Single Electricity Market.

-TCI Renewables commissioned various detailed independent technical studies and assessments to be carried out at the between mid-2010 and mid-2011 on a wide ranging number of environmental issues.
+TCI Renewables commissioned various detailed independent technical studies and assessments to be carried out at the between mid-2010 and mid-2011 on a wide-ranging number of environmental issues.
 Full ecology studies including birds, bats, flora & fauna, noise studies, landscape and visual assessments, geology, hydrology and archaeological assessments were carried out.
-The findings of these surveys are presented within the Environmental Impact Statement which accompanied the application submitted to Belfast Planning Service Special Studies Division.
+The findings of these surveys are presented within the Environmental Impact Statement which accompanied the application.

 Environmental and Economic Benefits:

-The wind farm will produce a net saving of approximately 15,335 tonnes of CO2 per annum through displacing fossil fuel fired generation.
+The wind farm will produce a net saving of approximately 15,335 tonnes of CO2 per annum through displacement of fossil fuel fired generation.
 Over the 25 year life of the wind farm it will displace, at current comparisons, approximately 383,366 tonnes of CO2.
-Based on British Wind Energy Association figures for average annual UK household electricity consumption of 4,700 kWh, the wind cluster will provide the equivalent electricity for approximately 7,900 homes per year.
+Based on Renewable UK industry trade body evaluation methodology for average annual UK household electricity consumption of 4,700 kWh at the time of planning submission, the wind cluster is estimated to provide the equivalent electricity for approximately 7,900 homes per year.

-An estimated £2,800,000 will be spent in the local economy on; development, financing, legal arrangements, delivery, construction, materials, plant and auxiliary equipment.
-A single land owner is involved in this development, and will receive an annual income from the sale of electricity from the wind turbines for the lifetime of the project.
-A wind farm offers farmers an option for diversification for lands which are typically upland grazing, marginal in quality and offering relatively poor returns.
+In addition to this an estimated £2,800,000 will be spent in the local economy on; development, financing, legal arrangements, delivery, construction, materials, plant and auxiliary equipment.
+The wind farm also offers the landowning farmer an option for land use diversification on lands which are otherwise marginal in quality and which offer relatively poor returns under through the current land use of rough grazing.
+The single land owner involved will receive an annual income from the sale of electricity from the wind turbines hosted on his land for the lifetime of the project.

-Copies of the planning application and the environmental documents may be inspected free of charge at the following places:
+Copies of the planning application and the associated environmental documents may be inspected free of charge (by prior appointment only) at: